What is Ranked Choice Voting?

 How does it work?

-With ranked choice voting, voters can rank as many candidates as they want in order of preference.
-Candidates do best when they attract a strong core of first-choice support while also appealing to voters who may not rank them first, but find them acceptable enough to rank second, third, etc. When used as an “instant runoff” to elect a single candidate (like a mayor or a governor), RCV helps elect a candidate that better reflects the support of a majority of voters.
-When used as a form of fair representation voting to elect more than one candidate (like multiple members of a city council, state legislature or even Congress), RCV helps to more fairly represent the full spectrum of voters.
+With ranked choice voting, voters can rank candidates in order of preference – first, second, third favorite and so on.
+Candidates do best when they attract a strong core of first-choice support while also appealing to voters who may not rank them first, but find them acceptable enough to rank second, third, etc. When used as an “instant runoff” to elect a single candidate (like a mayor or a governor), RCV ensures that the winning candidate has the support of a majority of voters.
+When used as a form of proportional representation (P-RCV) to elect more than one candidate (like multiple members of a city council, state legislature or even Congress), RCV helps to more fairly represent the full spectrum of voters.

 Video Overview